 The estimate is based on the 65 drill holes that have intercepted the structure to date, which remains open for expansion on strike and down dip.
 The gold-bearing Aurizon South also has significant amounts of copper and silver, and as such, the Company is expressing the resource as a gold equivalent, which incorporates the value of the copper and silver into the resource.

-2) All mineral resources have been estimated in accordance with Canadian Institute of Mining and Metallurgy and Petroleum (“CIM”) definitions, as required under National Instrument 43-101 (“NI43-101”).
+- All mineral resources have been estimated in accordance with Canadian Institute of Mining and Metallurgy and Petroleum (“CIM”) definitions, as required under National Instrument 43-101 (“NI 43-101”)

-6) Mineral resources are not mineral reserves until they have demonstrated economic viability.
+- Mineral resources are not mineral reserves until they have demonstrated economic viability.
 Mineral resource estimates do not account for a resource’s mineability, selectivity, mining loss, or dilution.
-All figures are rounded to reflect the relative accuracy of the estimate and therefore numbers may not appear to add precisely.
+All figures are rounded to reflect the relative accuracy of the estimate, and, therefore, numbers may not appear to add precisely.